Playbook and Tagbox.io are both modern, AI-powered DAM platforms designed to help teams organize and search visual media.

 AI in Playbook goes beyond tagging and retrieval.
 With Playbook Intelligence, you can:

-• Tell your files what to do, from adding tags to removing background.
-Just prompt it in chat built straight into your workspace.
+• Tell your files what to do, from adding tags to removing backgrounds — just prompt it in chat built straight into your workspace

-• Use AI organize and get tailored suggestions on how to best structure your content
+• Use AI to organize and get tailored suggestions on how to best structure your content

-• Quickly find assets and immediately take action.
-For example, you can “find all images with silver bracelets and create a shareable board”
+• Quickly find assets and immediately take action — for example, "find all images with silver bracelets and create a shareable board"

 Creative work isn't static — it requires iteration.
 Playbook supports: